Mojo Bag

 • Feeding: unlike other spell bags, a mojo is alive, so it needs to be fed.
 Foods or nourishment for the mojo could be dressing with a liquid like liquors or other distilled spirits, urine, semen, colognes or perfume, etc., anointing it with appropriate condition oils, incensing, and praying.

-• Naming: the name of the bag may come to us as we make it.
+• Naming: the bag's name may come to us as we make it.

 Mojo hands are usually bathed with incense smoke when feeding it.